 Physical examination may include measurement of height and weight, inspection of body fat distribution, anthropometric measurements of lean body mass.
 Body mass index (BMI = weight[kg]/height[m]2) is calculated to determine severity.
 Findings can usually confirm the diagnosis.

 Laboratory tests are required if dietary history does not clearly indicate inadequate caloric intake.
-Measurement of serum albumin, total lymphocyte count, CD4+ T lymphocytes, transferrin, and response to skin antigens may help determine the severity of PEU (see see Values Commonly Used to Grade the Severity of Protein-Energy Undernutrition) or confirm the diagnosis in borderline cases.
+Measurement of serum albumin, total lymphocyte count, CD4+ T lymphocytes, transferrin, and response to skin antigens may help determine the severity of PEU (see Table 3: Values Commonly Used to Grade the Severity of Protein-Energy Undernutrition) or confirm the diagnosis in borderline cases.
 Many other test results may be abnormal: eg, decreased levels of hormones, vitamins, lipids, cholesterol, prealbumin, insulin-like growth factor-1, fibronectin, and retinol-binding protein.
 Urinary creatine and methylhistidine levels can be used to gauge the degree of muscle wasting.
 Because protein catabolism slows, urinary urea level also decreases.
 These findings rarely affect treatment.

 |PrintOpen table in new window